aws-samples/bedrock-claude-chatbot/README.md

 To stop the `tmux` session, in your ec2 terminal Press `Ctrl+b`, then `d` to detach. to kill the session, run `tmux kill-session -t mysession`

 ## Limitations and Future Updates
-1. **Limited Bedrock Model Selection**: The application currently supports a fixed set of Bedrock models, including "claude-3-sonnet", "claude-3-haiku", "claude-instant-v1", "claude-v2:1", and "claude-v2".
-Allowing users to select from a wider range of Bedrock models would make the application more versatile.
-Users can modify the `bedrock-chat.py` to add more Amazon Bedrock model ids.

-2. **Pricing**: Pricing is only calculated for the Bedrock models not including cost of any other AWS service used.
+1. **Pricing**: Pricing is only calculated for the Bedrock models not including cost of any other AWS service used.
 In addition, the pricing information of the models are stored in a static `pricing.json` file.
 Do manually update the file to refelct current [Bedrock pricing details](https://aws.amazon.com/bedrock/pricing/).
 Use this cost implementation in this app as a rough estimate of actual cost of interacting with the Bedrock models as actual cost reported in your account may differ.

 3. **Storage Encryption**: This application does not implement storing and reading files to and from S3 and/or DynamoDB using KMS keys for data at rest encryption.